 No, there is no advantage to letting your pet have one litter.
 However there are plenty of advantages to having your pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate cancer later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.

 Yes, we offer boarding for our clients.
-We have boarding space for both large and small dogs as well as cats.
+We have boarding space for both large dogs, small dogs, and cats.

 We offer basic medical supervision for our boarders with all indoor kennels.
 Our kennel assistants tend to all our visitors.
-Dogs are let out in our fenced backyard, individually, 2 times a day.
+Dogs are let out in our fenced backyard, individually, two times a day.
 Cats are housed in a separate area, in individual spaces.
-Blankets, food and bowls are all provided, at no cost but you are always welcome to bring your own.
+Blankets, food, and bowls are all provided at no cost, but you are always welcome to bring your own.

-We are open on Saturday until noon, appointment slots are typically left open for situations of a more emergent nature.
+We are open on Saturday until noon, however, appointment slots are typically left open for emergency situations.
 Routine visits such as annuals, nail trims, etc. are done Monday - Friday.

 Yes, we do!
-Our groomer is available Monday - Friday, drop off is between 7:30 am and 9:00 am, we do not have set pick-up times, as we groom in order of arrival and charge by the breed and size and of you dog.
-Unfortunately, we do not offer grooming services for cats.
+Our groomer is available Monday - Friday, drop off is between 7:30 am and 9:00 am.
+We do not have set pick-up times, as we groom in order of arrival.
+We do not offer grooming services for cats.
 Please call to be added to our grooming list for any particular day.